 All too often we adopt these beliefs without questioning them, without seeing the limitations inherent within them.
-We make them ours and then allow them to program our lives from behind the scenes – like an energy draining virus that’s sucking all the vibrancy and colour from our lives.
+We make them ours and then allow them to program our lives from behind the scenes.
+They become like an energy draining virus that’s sucking all the vibrancy and colour from our lives.
 These limiting beliefs do not serve us in any way!

 We may end up trying to live up to someone else’s expectations of us, someone else’s agenda.
-Very often we don’t realise that our own harsh judgements and unrealistic standards are based on these very beliefs and concepts that we absorbed in our formative years.
+Very often we don’t realise that these harsh judgements and unrealistic standards are not even ours!
+They’re based on these very beliefs and concepts that we absorbed in our formative years.
 Essentially, we’re trying to be someone that we’re not.
 We’re trying to dance to someone else’s tune.

-As children, the only way we knew how to deal with our emotional pain was to either stuff it down and pretend it wasn’t there, or lash out in a temper tantrum.
+As children, the only way we knew how to deal with our emotional pain was to either stuff it down, pretend it wasn’t there, or lash out in a temper tantrum.
 We didn’t have the skills or maturity to deal with these traumas at that stage of our lives.
-So often this emotional pain remained lodged within us, only to become in later life overlaid by more hurt, more anger and more confusion.
+However so often this emotional pain remained lodged within us.
+Because of this blocked energy, in later life it becomes overlaid by more hurt, more anger and more confusion.
 Of course these painful feelings don’t just go away; they create energy blockages inside our bodies and our minds.
-They’re like emotional bruises and of course the bigger and more painful the bruise, the more we react when someone touches it.
-If we carry large “bruises” it only takes a word, a look or a gesture from another person to set off a whole stream of negative thoughts and reactions within us.
+They’re like emotional bruises.
+The bigger and more painful the bruise, the more we react when someone touches it.
+If we carry large emotional “bruises” it only takes a word, a look or a gesture from another person.
+Then a whole stream of negative thoughts and reactions are ignited within us.

 As we get older, if we’re willing to grow and mature emotionally, we need to learn different ways to deal with childhood trauma.
 We need to learn how to become kind parents to ourselves in ways that allow some of these childhood bruises to heal.
 As this happens, more choices open out for us, we gain greater understanding and mastery over our emotions.